simonmichael/hledger/hledger/hledger.m4.md

   We hope this approach will not cause problems in practice; if you find otherwise, please let us know.
   (Cf [#1195](https://github.com/simonmichael/hledger/issues/1195))

+Notes about SQL output:

+- SQL output is also marked experimental, and much like JSON could use real-world feedback.

+- SQL output is expected to work with sqlite, MySQL and PostgreSQL

+- SQL output is structured with the expectations that statements will be executed in the empty database.
+If you already have tables created via SQL output of hledger, you would probably want to either clear tables of existing data (via `delete` or `truncate` SQL statements) or drop tables completely as otherwise your postings will be duped.

 ## Regular expressions